Armidale Dumaresq Shire

 The Armidale Dumaresq Council was a local government area in the New England and Northern Tablelands regions of New South Wales, Australia.
 This area was formed in 2000 from the merger of the original City of Armidale with the surrounding Dumaresq Shire and abolished on 12 May 2016, where the council, together with Guyra Shire, was subsumed into the Armidale Regional Council with immediate effect.

 The combined former area covered the urban area of Armidale and the surrounding region, extending primarily eastward from the city through farming districts to the gorges and escarpments that mark the edge of the Northern Tablelands.

-The last mayor of the Armidale Dumaresq Council was Cr.
-Herman Beyersdorf until the council was abolished on 12 May 2016, amalgamating with Guyra Shire to form the Armidale Regional Council.
+The last mayor of the Armidale Dumaresq Council was Herman Beyersdorf until the council was abolished on 12 May 2016, amalgamating with Guyra Shire to form the Armidale Regional Council.

 History

 Villages located in the former area included Kellys Plains, Dangarsleigh, Wollomombi and Hillgrove.

 Amalgamation

 A 2015 review of local government boundaries recommended that the Armidale Dumaresq Council merge with adjoining councils.
 The government considered two proposals.
 The first proposed a merger of the Armidale Dumaresq Council and the Guyra Shire Council merge to form a new council with an area of 8621 km2 and support a population of approximately 30,000.
 The alternative, proposed by the Armidale Dumaresq Council on 1 March 2016, was for an amalgamation of the Armidale Dumaresq, Guyra, Uralla and Walcha councils.
 Following an independent review, on 12 May 2016 the Minister for Local Government announced that the merger with the Guyra Shire would proceed with immediate effect.